enricobottazzi/zk-fhe/README.md

 The application is not production ready and is only meant to be used for educational purposes.

+## Disclaimer

+This is a research project and is not meant to be used in production.
+The code is not audited.

+## Guide

+Many polynomial operations performed inside the [circuit](./examples/bfv.rs) involve careful handling of coefficients in order to avoid overflows.
+A thorough explanation of the range of expansion of polynomial coefficients during this operations can be found in [Polynomial Coefficients and Degree Analysis](https://hackmd.io/@letargicus/Bk4KtYkSp)

 ## Quick Start

 **Mock Prover**